kalleilves/kalleilves.github.io/data/skills.md

 # My skills

-I am a Full Stack Software Developer.
+I am a full stack software developer.
 This means that I can develop, test, and deploy software for any purpose or platform.

 Here are some of the highlights of my technical skills: